dddrrreee/cs49n-19spr/labs/1-cross-check/README.md

 After this lab you can then most of the rest of the homework without too much issue.

-#### 1. Intercept all GPIO read and writes (10 minutes)

-For this lab and the homework, we need to be able to override what happens when your code writes to GPIO memory.
-Later in this course (when we build virtual memory), you will use memory protection tricks to intercept all loads and stores and cause them to do interesting things.
-For the moment, we will do things in a much simpler, though manual way.

-	0. Do a pull.
-Your `lab1/part3`  should now have an `rpi.h` with definitions for `get32` and `put32`.

-	1. Run this code on the pi to make sure it works.
-If it doesn't work, fix it, or the rest of the lab is going to awful.
+***Important***:
+   - I know some of you modified your blink code last time without doing a `git pull` first.
+This will lead to conflicts.
+These can be resolved and you should figure out how to do so.
+However, since we only have two hours,  in the interests of time, it may be more efficient to instead do a clean checkout and copy your working code into this lab.

+#### Sign-off

+	1. Your `gpio_set_output`, `gpio_set_on`,
+	`gpio_set_off` give the same result as other peoples.
+You can run them in this order and just hash the end result.

+    2. Add an implementation and check for `gpio_set_input` and verify you get the same result as everyone else.

+#### 0. Seperate out your gpio code from `blink.c`

+In order to make testing cleaner and for later labs, we need to pull your gpio code out of `blink.c` into its own implementation file `gpio.c`.
+As a small bonus, doing so will get you more familiar with Makefiles and header files, which will help your whole career.

+Mechanically:
+  0. We are going to modify your Lab 0 code, so first copy the files in `0-blink/blink3` directory into `1-cross-check/blink`.

+     My general suggestion: (almost never) update-in-place a working implementation to add new functionality.
+Instead, make a copy (so you always have a working, internally consistent version) and modify the copy instead.
+Some people will rely on `git commits` and rollbacks, but I have seen this go very awry.
+(Intuition: It's safer, simpler, more robust to have a seperate working copy than assume you can take a non-working copy and apply a set of verbs --- e.g., `git` rollbacks --- to get to something working.)

+  1. Write a header file `gpio.h` with the `gpio` prototypes needed by `blink.c`

+  2. Put all `gpio` function implementations  in a file `gpio.c` and remove them from `blink.c`.

+  3. Alter your `Makefile` to compile and link the new file together.

+  4. ***IMPORTANT***: rerun your blink to make sure it still works!

-#### 2. Make a simple Unix testing harness (30 minutes).
+#### 1. Make a fake implementation of `put32` and `get32`

 In order to make testing easy, we want to be able to run your r/pi code --- unaltered --- on your Unix laptop.
 What do you need to do so?

-In general:

-	1. You'll need to do any setup and then call `notmain`.
+  1. Compile it for Unix.
+Fortunately, because of the way we wrote ` gpio.c` you can easily compile it both for RPI and to run on your Unix laptop by simply switching compilers.

+  2. Override what happens when it writes to GPIO memory or calls ARM-specific assembly code.

-	2. You'll have to write fake versions of any pi-specific routines your code calls.
-Since your `blink` is simple, all you'll have to do is provide fake implementations of `get32` and `put32`.
+     Since your `gpio.c` is simple, all you'll have to do is provide fake implementations of `get32` and `put32` so that we can override what happens when your code writes to GPIO memory.
-	Also, since we can't do arm assembly code, you'll have to provide an empty definition for `delay` (for today: can just comment out the body of your version).

-For the moment, you'll implement `get32` and `put32` by making a simple, tracing memory (an array that prints on each read or write) that on on reads of any address `addr` returns the last value written to it (just like normal memory) or, if no value was written, initializes the memory associated with `addr` to a random value and then returns that.
+First steps:
+  0. Do a pull if you haven't already.
+  1. Look in `fake-put-get.c` and read the comments.
+You will implement `put32` and `get32`.
+  2. Before you start, run `make` and make sure everything compiles.
+     Note: the code will use your `gpio.h` and `gpio.c` from Part 0 so if you get compile errors it's probably because you have stuff in the wrong place.

+You'll now build a fake memory so that you can implement `put32` and `get32` (again, look in `fake-put-get.c` file).

-On `put32(addr,v)`:
+For `put32(addr,v)`:

-	1. Create an entry for `addr` in `mem` if it doesn't exist.
+	1. Create an entry for `addr` in your fake memory if `addr` doesn't exist.

 	2. Write `v` to `addrs` entry.